 The course presents various trends, fields, etc. of contemporary philosophy, as well as philosophical basis of the humanities and social sciences.
 It pays special attention to everyday life and the educational process.
-Students get to know the basic concepts, conceptual contexts and debates in culture, ethics, education etc. in the of existentialism, framework hermeneutics, structuralism, psychoanalysis, debates on the Enlightenment, postmodernity etc. Philosophical concepts and conceptual contexts furthermore described in relation to science, art, religion etc., as well as to everyday life and education practices.
+Students get to know the basic concepts, conceptual contexts and debates in culture, ethics, education etc. in the framework of existentialism, hermeneutics, structuralism, psychoanalysis, debates on the Enlightenment, postmodernity etc. Philosophical conceptual contexts concepts and furthermore described in relation to science, art, religion etc., as well as to everyday life and education practices.